tetram2674562/Carpet_SRV/README.md

 ## A little minecraft server 1.4.7 written in C++

-This is a little minecraft server 1.4.7 written in C++ 98.
+This is a little minecraft server 1.4.7 written in C++.
 It's mainly made for experimentation, while allowing me to train myself to C++.

 ### Authors
 - [tetram26](<mailto://dev@tetram26.org>)